 Four follow-up blood tests to check your child’s immune response to the vaccine.

 Participation in the study will be for approximately 18-21 months.
 Involvement is voluntary and you will be reimbursed for your travel costs.

-Healthy toddlers aged between 12 and 23 months of age are invited to participate in the study.
+We are looking for healthy toddlers aged between 12 and 23 months of age to participate in the study.